 Keeping mind that what has happened in the past could happen again, and could be happening right now, let me ask you to consider this:

 What if there is a much more subtle and sophisticated generations-long campaign of disinformation about Tobacco just like there was about Cannabis?
 What if it’s run by a powerful industry with endless money and not by a bunch of clueless bureaucrats thinking up stupid slogans.
+What if the motive is a combination of profit and fear – immense profit from what they’re secretly doing, and deep fear of the liability if what they’re doing is revealed?
 What if the Tobacco industry has known for a long time that it has a severe, possibly fatal problem that it has managed to keep completely out of public view by spending vast sums of money on a combination of public persuasion and widespread, carefully targeted (but increasingly visible) official, scientific and medical corruption?

 The very foundation of the anti-tobacco, anti-smoking faith is that “Tobacco Is Bad Shit”.
 That’s the firm, unquestioning belief, and every tobacco prevention and control effort in the world is pinned to that article of faith.
 Tobacco causes illness and death.
 End of discussion.
 No questions.
 Full stop.
 We already know that Tobacco is bad shit, and we don’t want to hear any more about it.
 So let’s just move on and figure out how we can keep people from smoking and now vaping the goddamned stuff!